opensearch-project/documentation-website/_getting-started/search-data.md

 ### Full-text search

 You can run a full-text search on fields mapped as `text`.
 By default, text fields are analyzed by the `default` analyzer.
-The analyzer splits text into terms and makes it lowercase.
+The analyzer splits text into terms and changes it to lowercase.
 For more information about OpenSearch analyzers, see [Analyzers]({{site.url}}{{site.baseurl}}/analyzers/).

 For example, the following query searches for students with the name `john`: